msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/lecture_introduction_to_cloud_computing_research.md

 - **Server Rental** Servers on the internet you could use for various things, primarily web sites & applications.
 (Rackspace)

-- **IT Accounting Services** EDS from the 80s 90s by Ross Perot provided IT and Data services to major corporations primarily GM.
+- **Other remote computing services** example sending your accounting data to an external service for processing (which now seems quaint).
+EDS from the 80s 90s by Ross Perot provided IT and Data services to major corporations primarily GM.

 ---
 ### What is Cloud Computing?
 Cloud concepts vs Cloud Providers